Skip Ribbon Commands

 Acupuncture has helped many people who have not responded to conventional medical or surgical treatment.
 However, there is a tremendous difference in the response to acupuncture treatment for individual patients.

-Some people may notice an immediate improvement; others feel a change a day or two after treatment.
-Some people, who initially thought that they had no response, noticed a delayed improvement several days after treatment.
-However, there are patients who do not benefit from acupuncture.
+Some people may notice an immediate improvement; others experience a change a day or two after treatment.
+Some people may notice a delayed improvement several days after treatment.
+However, there are patients who may not benefit from acupuncture.

 How many treatments are required and how long is each treatment?